Light Years of Lightning Talks - Session 4.2

 Recommended Citation

 Belletti, Luca; Schwartz, Amanda MLIS; Samuel, Tabitha Y. MLIS; Moore, Steven J. MSLIS; Chu, Ashley N.; and Sherwood, Alice, "Light Years of Lightning Talks - Session 4.2" (2022).
-Digital Commons North American Conference.
+Digital Commons Conferences.
 5.

 https://dc.researchcommons.org/dcnoamconf/2022/nov10/5